Our agreement with The Ohio State University is designed to conserve energy and further Ohio State’s academic mission.

 A smart meter is a digital communication tool which will monitor, collect and communicate a building’s energy usage in real time.
 This technology is being installed in over 350 campus buildings and will provide crucial statistics to manage and reduce overall energy consumption.

 Building audit teams have started to canvas campus to research the current lighting fixtures installed within specific buildings.
 Legacy bulbs will be replaced with energy-efficient LED bulbs in a variety of lighting systems.
+This provides energy savings and a standardization of the lights used throughout campus.

 A review of the existing outdoor lighting systems is underway.
 Updating the existing bulbs will provide brighter, more energy-efficient glow, which will also serve as an enhanced safety feature at night.
+This project includes the replacement of 1,786 lamps with LED lamps and 449 discolored globes.
+The installation of WiFi antennas/cables in 250 globes will improve the WiFi network coverage of the overall campus.

 The partnership will propose a series of interrelated energy conservation measures tailored to Ohio State’s specific needs.
 Future energy conservation measures utilizing the newest technologies will be developed in cooperation with the university.